datastax/terraform-provider-astra/docs/resources/streaming_sink.md

 page_title: "astra_streaming_sink Resource - terraform-provider-astra"
 subcategory: ""
 description: |-
-  astra_streaming_sink creates a streaming sink which sends data from a topic to a target system.
+  Creates a streaming sink which sends data from a topic to a target system.
 ---

 # astra_streaming_sink (Resource)

-`astra_streaming_sink` creates a streaming sink which sends data from a topic to a target system.
+Creates a streaming sink which sends data from a topic to a target system.

 ## Example Usage